nextcloud/end_to_end_encryption/doc/api-usage.md

 ## Upload a file

-1. lock the file you want to upload (see [Lock file](https://github.com/nextcloud/end_to_end_encryption/blob/master/docs/api.md#lock-file)) you will get a token which can be used to restart the process, e.g. if the connection dropped
+1. lock the file you want to upload (see [Lock file](https://github.com/nextcloud/end_to_end_encryption/blob/master/docs/api.md#lock-file)) you will get a e2e-token which can be used to restart the process, e.g. if the connection dropped
 3. Make sure that you have the latest version of the meta-data file (see [Get meta-data file](https://github.com/nextcloud/end_to_end_encryption/blob/master/docs/api.md#get-meta-data-file))
 2. Update the meta-data file and encrypt the file
 3. upload the meta-data file and the encrypted file (see [store meta-data file](https://github.com/nextcloud/end_to_end_encryption/blob/master/docs/api.md#store-meta-data-file)) and [update meta-data file](https://github.com/nextcloud/end_to_end_encryption/blob/master/docs/api.md#update-meta-data-file))